Leonard Hofstadter: Relationships

 In the Season 4 finale, Leonard runs into Penny and Raj as they come out of his room in the morning after having slept together, just after Leonard and Priya appear to break up upon Leonard's learning that Priya is soon moving back to India.
 At the start of Season 5, it is revealed Raj and Penny did not actually sleep together.
 Leonard and Priya try to maintain a long-distance relationship via Skype (including a failed attempt at cybersex) with Priya continuing to treat Leonard like a submissive partner.
 Despite being the most eager to have sex, Leonard proves he is quite awkward in these situations.
-Leonard later goes to a wedding with Amy, and after Leonard spends most of the time acting depressed and moping.
+Leonard later goes to a wedding with Amy, and Leonard spends most of the time acting depressed and moping.
 Amy talks to him and makes him feel better, even getting him to dance.
-When they are walking up the stairs to Leonard's apartment, he says he pulled something in his crotch doing the Hokey Pokey, and thanks to Amy for breaking the head off the ice swan sculpture to help him.
-They seem to take a liking to each other, leading Amy to tell Penny that she accidentally made Leonard fall in love with her, but even though she "would love to know they had both been defiled by the same man.", Sheldon is the only man she wants.
+When they are walking up the stairs to Leonard's apartment, he says he pulled something in his crotch doing the Hokey Pokey, and thanks Amy for breaking the head off the ice swan sculpture to help him.
+They seem to take a liking to each other, leading Amy to tell Penny that she accidentally made Leonard fall in love with her, but even though she "would love to know they had both been defiled by the same man", Sheldon is the only man she wants.
 When Leonard tells Sheldon that he had a great time but his "crotch is a little worse for wear" Sheldon gets upset, karate-chopping Leonard and saying, "She's not for you...not for you!".
 Later, despite feeling that he and Priya were in love and might get married, Leonard finds himself attracted to a comic book artist named Alice.
 The attraction is mutual, and they even share a kiss.
 Right when they are about to have sex, however, he tells Alice that he has a girlfriend, thus ending the relationship.
-Leonard then decides to confess his behavior to Priya via Skype, but he is shocked to learn that Priya has also betrayed him, sleeping with her former boyfriend; Priya defends that they both slipped up a little, but Leonard corrects her saying that he slipped a little, while she slipped a lot, bringing the conversation to a strained end.
-In the next episode, Leonard tells Sheldon that he is single, implying that he and Priya have broken up; his actions since then have confirmed their split occurred.
+Leonard then decides to confess his behavior to Priya via Skype, but his shocked to learn that Priya has also betrayed him, sleeping with her former boyfriend.
+Priya defends that they both slipped up a little, but Leonard corrects her saying that he slipped a little, while she slipped a lot, bringing the conversation to a strained end.
+In the next episode, Leonard tells Sheldon that he is single.